 Do you need 00 flour for pizza?

-There are many ways to make pizza, so for that reason I am not going to say you "need" 00 flour.
-However, if you want that thick crust with bounce and some chew, like a Neopolitan type of a pizza, then I highly recommend my 00 flour grilled pizza dough.
-What makes 00 flour so good is the powder-like form of the flour and low gluten level.
+There are many ways to make pizza, so for that reason, I am not going to say you "need" 00 flour.
+However, if you want that thick crust with bounce and some chew, like a Neopolitan type of pizza, then I highly recommend my 00 flour grilled pizza dough.
+What makes 00 flour so good is the powder-like form of the flour and its low gluten level.
 Meaning, its ability to stretch gives it that fluffy and bouncy texture.
 Plus, the tiny little bubbles that form when it cooks will give you all the joy you need :).
 For that reason, yes you need 00 flour for pizza.
 Joy!
 Trust me when I say, you will want to make this pizza crust over and over again.

 Where can I buy 00 Flour?